lukeg101/lplzoo/Omega/README.md

 <a href="https://www.codecogs.com/eqnedit.php?latex=(\lambda&space;X&space;::&space;K&space;.&space;T_1)\,T_2&space;\rightsquigarrow&space;T_1&space;[X&space;:=&space;T_2]" target="_blank"><img src="https://latex.codecogs.com/gif.latex?(\lambda&space;X&space;::&space;K&space;.&space;T_1)\,T_2&space;\rightsquigarrow&space;T_1&space;[X&space;:=&space;T_2]" title="(\lambda X :: K .
 T_1)\,T_2 \rightsquigarrow T_1 [X := T_2]" /></a>

-- This means the typing context now also contains types, and types occur in terms.
+- This means the typing context now also contains types.
 The phrase `X :: K` means X is has kind K. We do not implement Agda style type hierarchies here.
 - There is the additional constraint that any term abstractions must take a term of proper type.
-This is in order to prevent nonsensical or partially applied types terms such as `Nat Nat`.
+This prevents nonsensical or partially-applied types terms such as `Pair Nat _`.
 - This reflects the principle that any typeable term has a kindable type.
-- The calculus on its own does not have any proper types (such as Nat, Bool or Unit) and so the base calculus is unusable as no terms can be introduced.
-To demonstrate proper types, we add the proper type Nat, with constructors `z` and `s`.
+- The base calculus on its own does not have any proper types (such as Nat, Bool or Unit) and so it is unusable as no terms can be introduced.
+To demonstrate proper types, we add the proper type `Nat`, with constructors `z` and `s`.
 - Type abstractions can be of any kind permitted by Omega, however the resultant type must be proper for it to be accepted by a term-level abstraction.
+This prevents nonsensical terms and types like `z (s z)` typed `Nat Nat`.
 - Type-level application is identical to term-level application in STLC, except it makes uses of the kinding arrow `=>` from types to types.
 - Arrows have the constraint that both the domain and co-domain must be proper types.
 This prevents non-nonsensical types such as `Pair Nat _ -> Nat`.
 - The term-level calculus is identical to STLC.